newscoop/newscoop-localization/README.md

 to sync with the latest strings available.

 The generate-php-files.sh script is for Newscoop 4.2.x, and is meant for use on individual .po files as converted by generate-po-files.sh.
 It will not work for the .po file that Transifex offers as 'download for use'.
 This is because Transifex concatenates all the different translation files into a single .po file on export, which is not what Newscoop needs.

+*Scan for obsolete strings and images*

+Set GITPATH and let the scripts run.
+Reports will be generated in your working directory.
+Please note that scanning for obsolete strings is not totally reliable, due to differences such as double spaces and apostrophes.
+Therefore English source strings should be checked manually before removal.